Esri/esri-leaflet/README.md

 [Leaflet](http://leafletjs.com/) plugins for working with a handful of the most popular [ArcGIS Service](http://developers.arcgis.com) types.
 This includes Esri [basemaps](http://esri.github.io/esri-leaflet/examples/switching-basemaps.html) and [feature services](http://esri.github.io/esri-leaflet/examples/simple-feature-layer.html), as well as [tiled](http://esri.github.io/esri-leaflet/examples/tile-layer-2.html) map, [dynamic](http://esri.github.io/esri-leaflet/examples/simple-dynamic-map-layer.html) map and [image](http://esri.github.io/esri-leaflet/examples/simple-image-map-layer.html)  services.

 > Esri Leaflet is maintained with :heart: by folks spanning multiple teams within Esri, but we provide no guarantee of individual features, nor a traditional product lifecycle to support planning.

 The goal of this project is **not** to replace the [ArcGIS API for JavaScript](https://developers.arcgis.com/en/javascript/) but rather to provide small components for *only some* aspects of the ArcGIS platform for developers who prefer to build mapping applications with [Leaflet](http://leafletjs.com/).

 We are proud to facilitate a project which requires participation from our diverse user community in order to thrive and we welcome contributions from those [just getting their feet wet](https://github.com/Esri/esri-leaflet/issues/647) in open-source.

 Support for [Geocoding](https://github.com/Esri/esri-leaflet-geocoder) services and [Geoprocessing](https://github.com/jgravois/esri-leaflet-gp) services, as well as service defined [rendering](https://github.com/esri/esri-leaflet-renderers) are available as well (via additional plugins).

+> If you'd like to display Esri services in *any* Leaflet application, we ask that you adhere to our [Terms of Use](#terms) and attribution requirements.

 ## Table of Contents